felgueres/eth/README.md

 #### TRANSACTIONS

 A transaction refers to the signed data package that stores a message to be sent from an externally owned account.
+A transaction updates the state; balance or storage.

 They contain:
 1. Recepient of the message